 If you’re a tea drinker, you may want to try making a sage-infused honey.
 The finished product can be added to teas and other beverages to give them a kick of extra flavor.
 Sage honey pairs particularly well with drinks that fruity and berry forward in flavor.

-Sage has been found to contain over one hundred different polyphenols, which are chemical compounds the protect the body from the effects of oxidation.
+Sage is thought to contain polyphenols, which are chemical compounds that might hold the potential to protect the body from the effects of oxidation.

 Sage has been shown in a few different studies to potentially have a positive effect on cholesterol.
 Research suggests that it may lower bad LDL cholesterol and raise good HDL cholesterol.
-If this proves to be true, then Sage could end up playing an important role in the future of heart health.
+If this proves to be true, then Sage could end up playing an important role in the future of the wellness world.

 Tips for Cooking with Herbs to Maximize Flavor/Benefits